dschro-1993/vehicle-api/README.md

 The Application is structured as follows:
 ```
 ./vehicle_api:
-  - api-resolver.py # Main Router/Controller for all HTTP-/REST-Endpoints
+  • api-resolver.py # Main Router/Controller for all HTTP-/REST-Endpoints
-  - mapper.py       # Mapper between Entities/DTOs and vice versa
+  • mapper.py       # Mapper between Entities/DTOs and vice versa
-  - models.py       # Models -> all Input-/Output-Objects for API
+  • models.py       # Models -> all Input-/Output-Objects for API
-  - dynamo.py       # Repository/Persistence-layer
+  • dynamo.py       # Repository/Persistence-layer
 ```

-Every Endpoint is served by one main λ-Function.
+Every Endpoint is served by 1 main λ-Function.
 This has a few **benefits**:

-- Complexity of API is very low (Compared to: Bundle/Deploy and Maintain one Function per Endpoint)
+- Complexity of API is very low (Compared to: Bundle/Deploy + Maintain 1 Function per Endpoint)
 - Chance     of a cold start is heavily reduced

 ### Dependencies